hokolomopo/o-spreadsheet-chrome-tools/README.md

 -   Press ctrl + M from anywhere to be redirected to a random spreadsheet
     -   so open random Runbot => press ctrl + M to go to a spreadsheet to test stuff
     -   no need to connect or anything

+-   Press ctrl + L from a dashboard to be redirected to the edition of the dashboard
+    -   ctrl + L on the spreadsheet to go back to the dashboard